benji300/joplin-note-tabs/README.md

 Joplin Note Tabs is a plugin to extend the UX and UI of [Joplin's](https://joplinapp.org/) desktop application.

-It displays the selected note in a tab panel and allows to pin/unpin notes as tabs.
+It allows to open several notes at once in tabs and pin them to be kept open.

 > :warning: **CAUTION** - Requires Joplin **v1.5.7** or newer